Employee ownership trusts

 Available tax reliefs

-Many business owners qualify for “entrepreneurs’ relief” from capital gains tax (CGT), which currently gives a 10% rate of tax on the first £10m of sale proceeds.
-If a sale is to an EOT, however, the tax relief is even more generous as no tax is paid by the seller.
-Instead, for tax purposes the EOT is deemed to acquire the shares at the original cost of the seller.
-In addition:
+Many business owners qualify for “business asset disposal’ relief” from capital gains tax (CGT), which currently gives a 10% rate of tax on the first £1m of sale proceeds (increasing to 14% in 2025/26 and to 18% in 2026/27).
+Whilst still generous given the current rate of tax for individuals is 18% rising to 24% for higher rate taxpayers, if a business owner sells to an EOT the tax relief is even more generous as no tax is paid by the seller – the 2024 Autumn Statement did not change the 100% relief available to sellers.

 Qualifying criteria